infobip/infobip-rtc-ios/README.md

 ### Authentication

 Since Infobip RTC is an SDK, it means you develop your own application, and you only use Infobip RTC as a dependency.
-Your application has its own users, which we will refer to as subscribers throughout this guide.
+We will refer to your application users as subscribers throughout this guide.
 So, in order to use Infobip RTC, you need to register your subscribers on our platform.
 The credentials your subscribers use to connect to your application are irrelevant to Infobip.
 We only need the identity they will use to present themselves on our platform.
 When we have the subscriber's identity, we can generate a token assigned to that specific subscriber.
 Using that token, your subscribers are able to connect to our platform (using Infobip RTC SDK).

 To generate these tokens for your subscribers, you need to call our [`/webrtc/1/token`](https://www.infobip.com/docs/api#channels/webrtc/generate-webrtc-token) HTTP API endpoint using